CODE4

 Matt Domyancic

-Matt Domyancic is a medically retired police officer who worked in patrol, SWAT, academy instructor, and wellness coordinator with the Fairfax County Police Department in Virginia.
+Joining us again will be Matt Domyancic.
+Matt is a medically retired police officer who worked in patrol, SWAT, as an academy instructor, and wellness coordinator with the Fairfax County Police Department in Virginia.
 He also worked as a strength and conditioning coach at the NCAA Division I level with Yale and Georgetown Universities.

 After retirement, Matt remained in the trenches as a Police Chaplain and Peer Support Leader, advocating for the wellness of first responders and military veterans.
 Matt holds a Master’s degree in Forensic Science, Sports Psychology, and Pastoral Theology with an emphasis in Spiritual Direction.